 Is priming before painting really necessary?

-Yes, no exceptions.
-Primer equalises absorption, improves adhesion, and saves paint.
+Yes, every time.
+Primer evens out absorption, improves adhesion, and reduces paint use.

 Can I use diluted paint instead of primer?

-No. Diluted paint doesn’t penetrate pores or equalise absorption.
+No. Diluted paint does not soak into pores or balance absorption.
 Use a proper primer.

 How long does primer take to dry?